LCSB-BioCore/COBREXA.jl/.github/CONTRIBUTING.md

 flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html), i.e., a `develop`
 branch with `feature` branches being merged into the `develop` branch, all periodically merged to `master` branch.
-Depending on your access rights, you may open the `feature` branch in this repository, on in your fork.
+Depending on your access rights, you may open the `feature` branch in this repository, or in your fork.

 The guidelines can be summarized as such: